pascalguttmann/obat/docs/design/pss/limit-logic/compare-logic/window-comparator/window-comparator.md

 ## Simulation

 Simulation example can be found in `./sim_window-comparator.asc`.
-Hirarchical simulation block is available as `./window-comparator.asc` and `./window-comparator.asy`.
+Hierarchical simulation block is available as `./window-comparator.asc` and `./window-comparator.asy`.

 ## Hardware tests in Laboratory